Young Mayo launches 'Clean Up The Bay'

 Young Mayo spokesperson Olivia Scott said members wanted to do something practical to improve community reserves and help adjoining fragile habitats.

-“We noticed after summer, when large number of tourists had visited our area, that our beaches were really struggling with large amounts of litter,” the Year 12 student from Goolwa said.
+“We noticed after summer, when a large number of tourists had visited our area, that our beaches were really struggling with large amounts of litter,” the Year 12 student from Goolwa said.

 “I know on Goolwa beach you would find dirty nappies and broken bottles.